GeoHeroes/glyph-client/README.md

   -To fix this create a new main.jsbundle.

-  -From your React project's root (/Project), run the following command in a Terminal shell: react-native bundle --minify.
-If run successfully it will create a new main.jsbundle and drop it in /Project/iOS/.
+  -From the project's root (/Project), run the following command in a Terminal shell: react-native bundle --minify.     -If run successfully it will create a new main.jsbundle and drop it in /Project/iOS/.

   -Replace the existing main.jsbundle in /Project/iOS/Project with the one created in /Project/iOS/